From the riverbank in Mildura, to the streets of Melbourne, to the world’s most prestigious art galleries: this is the story of Trevor ‘Turbo’ Brown.

 Uncle Herb and Aunty Bunta rode these bumps with equanimity.

 One thing that had not changed from his earlier life, was Trevor’s love of animals.
-He would bring stray dogs home, one time appearing with four dogs at once, and would spend his free time playing with them.
-Sometimes he sketched pictures of them.
+He would bring stray dogs home, on one occassion four at once, and would spend his free time playing with them, and sketching them.

 He continued to live in the hostel, even as he left his teen years behind, and matured into an adult.

 In 2000, Uncle Herb and Aunty Bunta lost their government grant, which had funded the hostel.
-Looking for a change, they both enrolled in RMIT.
-And they encouraged Turbo to do the same.
+Looking for a change, they both enrolled in RMIT; they encouraged Turbo to do the same.

 In 2001, he began a Diploma of Visual Arts at the school.
 It was to be a life changing experience.